Good things take time. There’s more to life than rushing from one thing to another.

 After reading one of the devotionals sent by my friend, a missionary in Poland, I felt that one of the items I make for Good Good Life shop would be very suitable for his ministry.
 Wanting to help and bless him, as well as the potential recipients, I offered to make 100 of the crosses pictured below.

 He agreed and I ended up making 70 for men and 30 for women (in Polish they’re slightly different).
-As you can see, each cross, apart from writing, has two doves on each side of the horizontal part of the cross and a ribbon to finish off.
-That’s a lot of detail and each requires time to be done properly.
+As you can see, each cross has a lot of detailed decorations and each piece requires time to be done properly.
 I’d previously done a few of these crosses and unrealistically assumed a hundred to be done as quickly.
-And as quickly disappearing from my list of things to do, allowing me to move on to the next ‘project’.
+And quickly disappearing from my list of things to do, allowing me to move on to the next ‘project’.

 As you can guess, my approach wasn’t quite right and also, it took longer than expected.
 When I was about to get upset about it, God showed me an important truth.

 Good things take time.
 If something is to be done well and with the right effect, it needs time and effort.
 Simple but, more often than not, hard to apply in a busy life.
 When I was getting angry about how long it’d been taking me to make the crosses, God reminded me why I’d signed up to make them in the first place.
 I wanted to bless others and know that the things I do, make a difference in other people’s lives.